ILDaviz/bavard/doc/core/query-builder.md

 ### Type-Safe Where (Recommended)

-When using code generation, you can use the `schema` for type-safe queries:
+When using code generation, you can use the `schema` for type-safe queries.
+This approach is robust against column name changes.

 ```dart
 // Equality